hhenson/hgraph/hg/_impl/graph_construction.md

 for the graph are set.
 The builder nodes know exactly how to construct a runtime instance node to evaluate the graph.

+The run-time graph is the actual node instances that will do the work of computing the results.
+This graph is constructed on demand by the builder graph.

+The run-time graph may be built on demand, for example when using the branch or selector graphs, these are constructed based on run-time input, the builder graphs are used to efficiently build new instances of the graphs as required.

 In the Python implementation the builder nodes are largely to provide the prototype structure, when re-implemented in C++ the builder graph provides for supporting efficient memory allocation for constructing